DHANUSSH003/ambulance-ai-route/README.md

 # Button                         Action

-▶ Start Simulation            Dispatches the ambulance
+▶ Start Simulation --->           Dispatches the ambulance

-⚠ Add Traffic                 Adds a new vehicle to the road
+⚠ Add Traffic--->                 Adds a new vehicle to the road

-↺ Reset                       Restarts the simulation
+↺ Reset-->                       Restarts the simulation

 # What Happens